At Shred Station, we believe it’s important to do good in our local communities.

 As winter approached, we knew we wanted to do something to help the increasing numbers of rough sleepers in Norwich.
 Norwich already has a fantastic soup kitchen run by those at Salvation Army’s Norwich Citadel.
 This soup kitchen operates every night of the year except Christmas day and has been operating for over 30 years.
 So, we contacted the Norwich Citadel and asked for their help.
 We bought a big box of brand-new plain black winter hoodies and asked if they could distribute them at the soup kitchen.

-They were very thankful for the donation and agreed to have their soup kitchen volunteers distribute all of the hoodies to those in need.
+They are very thankful for the donation and their soup kitchen volunteers will distribute all of the hoodies to those in need.

 Break’s Christmas Jumper Day and Hamper Raffle

 We have supported Break Charity in various ways over the years.

 On Friday 13th December, our staff lit up the office by adorning themselves with a variety of fantastically festive jumpers, each donating £1 to take part.
 There was a prize up for grabs for the person with the best jumper, and our staff voted for a member of our admin team, Rachel.
 Rachel features in the photograph below, wearing a very snazzy Xbox-theme jumper!

 Our team also took part in a raffle to win one of Break’s Christmas hampers.
 The lucky winner was one of our Internal Account Managers, Kelsey, who went home with a basket full of goodies.

 Christmas Boxes for the Benjamin Foundation

 The Benjamin Foundation is another charity we supported over Christmas.
 One of our team spotted The Benjamin Foundation’s appeal online asking for donations of gifts to give to young people with limited opportunities.
 This included young people living in poverty, those at risk of homelessness and those who receive emotional wellbeing support.
 We knew immediately that we wanted to help this cause.